Over 40 Years of Providing Hope

 At the beginning, Eva’s Kitchen served simple meals of franks and beans to 30 hungry guests.
 It quickly became a community hub offering free medical and mental health screenings, as well as referrals to substance use programs, social services, and job opportunities.

 A few years later emergency shelters were opened, followed by treatment and recovery programs for individuals suffering from addiction.

-Today, the Community Kitchen at Eva’s Village serves 350 meals a day and serves as a gateway to social services and clinical programs addressing hunger, homelessness, poverty, addiction and mental health issues, helping thousands of men, women, and children each year.
+Today, the Community Kitchen at Eva’s Village serves close to 1,000 meals a day and serves as a pathway to social services and behavioral health programs addressing hunger, homelessness, poverty, addiction and mental health issues, helping thousands of men, women, and children each year.